C4bbage64/Student-Info-Manager-Application/README.md

 - Add new student records
 - Edit existing student records
 - Delete student records
-- View all student records
+- Sort and View all student records
 - Exception handling with custom messages
 - Persistent storage of student data using text files